-THE 2022 LASSCA CONFERENCE WILL BE HELD FEBRUARY 27 – MARCH 2 AT THE ROSEN PLAZA HOTEL IN ORLANDO, FLORIDA!
+THE 2022 LASSCA CONFERENCE TOOK PLACE FEBRUARY 27 – MARCH 2 AT THE ROSEN PLAZA HOTEL IN ORLANDO, FLORIDA.

 Themed “Rejoice, Redefine, Renew: Engaging Our Lasallian Communities,” the conference will feature speakers and activities to rejoice that we are together again, redefine practices from lessons learned during the COVID-19 pandemic and consider strategic visioning to the future, and renew our personal and spiritual well-being so we may return to our ministries inspired and energized to continue our good work as secondary school leaders.

 - Conference Information for Participants